andrewshrout/redfinspidertest/README.md

 ## How to Use

 Notebooks/listing.ipynb contains the selectors to break down each listing.

-Notebooks/listings.ipynb contains selectors for selecting all links within a city Notebooks/sitemap.ipynb contains a list of all citys and countys on redfin.
+Notebooks/listings.ipynb contains selectors for selecting all links within a city.

+Notebooks/sitemap.ipynb contains a list of all citys and countys on redfin.

 ## Data Dictionary